hashicorp/terraform-website/content/source/docs/cloud/api/team-members.html.md

 The Team Membership API is used to add or remove users from teams.
 The [Team API](./teams.html) is used to create or destroy teams.

+## Organization Membership

+-> **Note:** To add users to a team, they must first be invited to join the organization by email, and accept the invitation.
+This ensures that you don't accidentally add the wrong person by mistyping a username.
+See [the Organization Memberships API documentation](./organization-memberships.html) for more information.

 ## Add a User to Team

 This method adds multiple users to a team.
 Both users and teams must already exist.